Collection (publishing): Brief history

 In France, the concept of "collection" was invented by Louis Hachette, a 19th-century publisher, under the name bibliothèque, which means "library".

 In 19th and early 20th-century Spain, literary collection publishings such as "Biblioteca de Autores Españoles", "Biblioteca Mignon", "El Libro Popular" and "La Novela Corta" were in full swing.
-The "Biblioteca ilustrada de Gaspar y Roig", created in 1851 in Madrid, notably for its encyclopaedialike contents.
+The "Biblioteca ilustrada de Gaspar y Roig", created in 1851 in Madrid, notably for its encyclopaedia-like contents.
 It contains not only the literary works (popular novels of the 19th century), but also reference work (dictionary), Comte de Buffon's Histoire Naturelle, Cesare Cantù's Storia Universale, Juan de Mariana's Historia general de España... and it even contains the whole Bible in Spanish (Biblia de Scío).

 In Italy, the first editorial collection was the "Collana historica" (or "Collana historica de' Greci"), which included vulgarised works of twelve Greek historians, edited by the 16th-century humanist Tommaso Porcacchi and printed in Venice by Gabriele Giolito de' Ferrari from 1563 to 1585.
 They gave it this metaphorical use of the term: each work is a "ring" or "joy" of the collana (collana originally means "necklace").

 In Portugal, the "Colecção Argonauta"—a collection of science fiction novels and short stories—appeared in 1953, created by the Portuguese publisher Livros do Brasil, which aimed to be a pioneer in the popularization of the genre in the country.

 In Brazil, the "boom of collections" took place in a context of impressive growth of the publishing market.
 If the publication of collections was still thin on the ground in the 1920s, it would eventually rise and spread in the 30s.

 In Romania, the "Biblioteca pentru toți" (lit.
 'Everyone's Library'), a pocket-sized collection, was created by the folklorist Dumitru Stăncescu in 1895.